L1ncey/js4bukkit/README.md

 - **_Advanced Configuration Options_**: Provide more flexibility in configuring and customizing plugin behavior.

 - **_Documentation Enrichment_**: Continuously improve and expand the documentation to assist developers in utilizing the full potential of js4bukkit.

+- **_NMS Support_**: Provide a user-friendly reflective library for easy NMS manipulation without the need for complex code.

 **_Italic indicates to-do items; we will update these features soon._**